gitaarik/lit-state/README.md

 changed or not.
 And it will only re-render the HTML elements that have changes.

+## Why anyway?

+Re-usable components are great and we should use them a lot.
+When you're building a complex application however, it is also desirable to have application-specific components that might have application-specific side-effects, like changing the global app state for example.
+And it is of course desirable, that when this global app state changes, the components that use this global app state are synchronized with it.

+And you can also have a re-usable component that has several internal sub-components.
+They all might need to share some common internal state.

+LitState is created for these use cases, and is meant to make it as simple as possible for the developer.

 ## Notes

 ### You always need to use `stateVar` inside a `LitState` derived class.